-Victims of campus-related sexual assault are legally entitled to certain rights that must be accorded by the University.
-These rights include:
+Victims of campus-related assaults are entitled certain rights that include:

-- The right to have any and all sexual assaults against them treated with seriousness. - The right, as victims, to be treated with dignity. - The right to the full and prompt cooperation and assistance of campus personnel in notifying the proper authorities. - The right to be free from any kind of pressure from campus personnel that victims (i) not report crimes committed against them to civil and criminal authorities or to campus law enforcement and disciplinary officials; or (ii) report crimes as lesser offenses than the victims perceive them to be. - The right to be free from any kind of suggestion that campus sexual assault victims not report, or under-report, crimes because-
+- The right to have any and all assaults against them treated with seriousness. - The right, as victims, to be treated with dignity. - The right to the full and prompt cooperation and assistance of campus personnel in notifying the proper authorities. - The right to be free from any kind of pressure from campus personnel that victims (i) not report crimes; (ii) not report crimes committed against them to civil and criminal authorities or to campus law enforcement and disciplinary officials; or (iii) report crimes as lesser offenses than the victims perceive them to be.

+The right to be free from any kind of suggestion that campus sexual assault victims not report, or under-report, crimes because victims are somehow 'responsible' for the commission of crimes against them.